-Other revenue includes revenue from patent information services, sales of patent information products and administrative fees, with the following principles of revenue recognition:
+Other revenue includes revenue from patent information services and products, and administrative fees, with the following principles of revenue recognition:

-- Revenue from patent information services is recognised upon satisfaction of the corresponding performance obligation, which is upon rendering of the service and issue of the invoice involved. - For sales of patent information products, the revenue is recognised once control over the goods is transferred to the buyer. - Revenue from administrative fees is recognised upon satisfaction of the corresponding performance obligation which is upon rendering of the administrative service.
+- Revenue from patent information services is recognised upon satisfaction of the corresponding performance obligation, which is upon rendering of the service and issue of the invoice involved. - For sales of patent information products, the revenue is recognised once control over the goods is transferred to the buyer.

+Revenue from administrative fees is recognised upon satisfaction of the corresponding performance obligation which is upon rendering of the administrative service.